Why engage consumers?

 This page describes why sharing and communicating the role and value of clinical trials is essential

-Within this Toolkit, consumer engagement is defined as ‘where information and knowledge about research is shared with consumers and the community so that they are better informed on why, how, where and by whom research is conducted’ (the about involvement and engagement webpage differentiates the terms ‘engagement’ and ‘involvement’ and ‘participation’).
+Within this Toolkit, consumer engagement is defined as ‘where information and knowledge about research is shared with consumers and the community so that they are better informed on why, how, where, and by whom research is conducted’ (the about involvement and engagement webpage differentiates the terms ‘engagement’, ‘involvement’ and ‘participation’).

 Trial Recruitment

-Researchers’ estimates of how many trials achieve target recruitment vary, but it may be that as many as 90% of clinical trials worldwide fail to enrol patients within the allotted time period (Institute of Medicine 2010).
-One of the key reasons for consumer engagement is to improve trial awareness and trial acceptance by identifying messages that may positively influence consumer attitudes towards clinical trials to increase trial recruitment.
+Researchers’ estimates of how many trials achieve target recruitment vary, but it may be that as many as 90% of clinical trials worldwide fail to enrol patients within the allotted time period (Institute of Medicine, 2010).

 The reasons for poor recruitment have been widely explored.
 One Australian systematic review compared methods of recruiting individual study participants to establish effective recruitment strategies.
-The group concluded that strategies that focus on increasing potential participants’ awareness of the health problem being studied, its potential impact on their health, and their engagement in the learning process appeared to be most effective in increasing recruitment (Caldwell et al. 2010).
+The group concluded that strategies which focus on increasing prospective participants’ awareness of the health problem being studied, and its potential impact on their health are most effective.
+Additionally, engaging participants in the learning process appeared to further increase recruitment.
+(Caldwell et al., 2010).

-One survey (Research America 2017) asked 1006 US adults to think of possible reasons why individuals don’t participate in clinical trials.
-Lack of awareness, lack of trust and perception of risk were identified as the three most significant barriers to trial participation.
+One survey (Research!America, 2017) asked 1,006 US adults to think of possible reasons why individuals do not participate in clinical trials.
+Lack of awareness, lack of trust, and perception of risk were identified as the three most significant barriers to trial participation.

-To address low awareness and attitudinal barriers to clinical trials, Massett et al. (2017) conducted an environmental scan to identify the behavioural determinants that should be addressed by awareness campaigns.
-Normalising trial participation and promoting the potential reward of being in a trial, were identified as key areas to focus engagement activities.
+To address low awareness and attitudinal barriers to clinical trials, Massett et al., (2017) conducted an environmental scan to identify the behavioural determinants that should be addressed in awareness campaigns.
+They found that normalising trial participation and promoting the potential benefits of being in a trial were key areas to focus on for engagement activities.

 These initiatives suggest that researchers and research organisations should engage consumers and the community to:

-In addition, researchers and research organisations should find the most appropriate ways to disseminate the result of their research to the community so that this information can be used by consumers to help them make informed decisions about their own care.
+In addition, researchers and research organisations should find the most appropriate ways to disseminate their research results to the community.
+This will ensure that consumers can use the information to make informed decisions about their own care.

 Further Reading

-- Institute of Medicine (US) Forum on Drug Discovery, Development, and Translation.
+• Institute of Medicine (US) Forum on Drug Discovery, Development, and Translation.
+(2010).
 Transforming Clinical Research in the United States: Challenges and Opportunities: Workshop Summary.
-Washington (DC): National Academies Press (US); (2010).
-2
+Washington (DC).
+National Academies Press.
+17226/12900